JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 * GPIO 47 as Output of Embedded LED (1Hz Blinker): Except Pi 3B

-* GPIO 6 as CS of Segment LCD Module

-* GPIO 13 as RD of Segment LCD Module
+* GPIO 13 as CS of Segment LCD Module

 * GPIO 19 as WR of Segment LCD Module